William Schlumberger: Chess games

 with Queen, and in order to avert the checkmate then threatened, it would be necessary to abandon the Bishop to his fate.
 23. Qxc5 Bxd4 24.
 Qxd4 f6 25.
 Qc4+ Kg7 26.
 Ka2 Rfc8 27.
 Qa4 Rc2 28. b4 Qd5+ 29.
 Qb3 Qe4 30.
 Rhe1 Qc6 31.
 Rc1 Rxc1 32.
 Rxc1 Qd6 33.
 Rd1 a5 34. b5 a4 35.
 Qxa4 Qd5+ 36.
 Qb3 Qc5 37. d4 Qg5 38. a4 Qf4 39.
 Qg3 resigns.
 Never was better account rendered of Infidel and Saracen, on the sandy desert of his own soil, than is now given by the fair champion of Christendom of her unbelieving foe, on the chequered field of his own battle-ground.

-Willard Fiske gave the following explication of Schlumberger's poor play during this game.
+George Allen gives the following explanation of Schlumberger's poor play during this game.

 Maelzel's first exhibition-season in Philadelphia extended from 26 December 1826, to 20 March 1827.
 The Hall was open twice a day—at noon and in the evening—and full games as well as end-games were played, but whether indifferently at either hour I do not know.
 The Automaton lost one end-game—the famous Three Pawn position—to Mr. Daniel Smith; and one full game to a lady, Mrs. Fisher.
 The latter game happens to be the only specimen of poor Schlumberger's play—I will not say skill—that has been preserved.
 It was printed at the time in the Philadelphia Gazette, and was afterwards reported in Mr. Stanley's American Chess Magazine (p.
 57).
 It was played at two different sittings, on the 30th and 31st days of January.
 Maelzel's devotion to the fair sex was quite too profound to allow his Automaton to insist upon his prerogative to take the first move; nay, Schlumberger is said to have had peremptory orders to get beaten.
 After the lady's 39th move, Mr. Maelzel (says the newspaper), at this stage of the game, considering it lost, politely thanked Mrs. F., and observed that he was fairly beaten.
 He also remarked that the Automaton had been conquered but three times—once in Paris, once in Boston, and by Mrs. F. of Philadelphia.

 The other of Schlumberger's games which has survived is probably more interesting.
 It was played with Charles Vezin (1781–1853), considered the founder and father of chess in Philadelphia and a good player.